sindresorhus/Settings/readme.md

 ## SwiftUI support

 If your deployment target is macOS 10.15 or later, you can use the bundled SwiftUI components to create panes.
 To do so, create
-`Preferences.PaneView` (which is equivalent to `PreferencePane` in SwiftUI world) using your custom view and necessary toolbar information.
+`Preferences.Pane` (which is equivalent to `PreferencePane` in SwiftUI world) using your custom view and necessary toolbar information.

 Package also contains some convenience SwiftUI components, like [`Preferences.Container`](./Sources/PreferencesSwiftUI/PreferenceContainer.swift) and [`Preferences.Section`](./Sources/PreferencesSwiftUI/PreferenceSection.swift) to automatically achieve similar alignment to AppKit's [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview).